 Prescription and over-the-counter medications can be very harmful to your baby.
 Ask your doctor or healthcare provider before using any medications during your pregnancy.

 Alcohol, tobacco and drugs can be very dangerous for your baby.
 The best advice is not to use any alcohol, tobacco or other drugs during your entire pregnancy.
 Drinking any amount of alcohol can harm your baby's growth and development.
+Marijuana use during pregnancy can be harmful to your baby’s health.
 Smoking or chewing tobacco can hurt your baby's growth too.
 Street drugs are very dangerous and harmful to you and your baby.
 If you use drugs, it is best to stop.

 If you need help to stop smoking or using alcohol or other drugs during your pregnancy, talk with someone who can help.
 Call your doctor or other health care provider, or contact your local WIC office for support.